VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 RDBMS.
 The relational schema will be much simpler than the schema used by the ORM layer in the first approach.
 You can also use a custom event store.

+**JanaPersona:** CQRS/ES makes it easy to change your technologies.
+For example, you could start with a file-based event store for proto-typing and development, and later switch to a Windows Azure table-based store for production.

 The following list of steps corresponds to the numbers in the diagram.
 Note that steps one, two, and four are the same.